Are You at Risk for Type 2 Diabetes?

 - Working up to 150 minutes a week of physical activity

 - Tuesday, February 6 at 5 PM

 - Thursday, February 29 at 12 PM

 Who is eligible to participate in this program?

-Eligible participants must be 18 years or older, have a body mass index of 25 or higher (23 or higher if of Asian descent).
+Be 18 years or older, have a body mass index (BMI) of 25 or higher (23 or higher if of Asian descent).